 Obtained the dismissal of federal RICO, trademark, and computer-fraud claims.

-Lead counsel in a pro bono case that successfully challenged a federal drug-reimbursement regulation, and produced substantial recovery for two Medicare beneficiaries.
+Acting pro bono, challenged a federal drug-reimbursement regulation and won substantial recovery for two Medicare Part D beneficiaries.

 - University of Chicago Law School (J.D., with honors, Editor in Chief of the University of Chicago Legal Forum)